FCOS/StockTracker-TaxCalculator/README.md

 direction -  buy/sell
 amount - quantity of shares
 price - price of product (individual)
+index - index the produxt is sold on
 currency - currency of the product (default euro)